dxwu2/dwu362.github.io/index.markdown

 ## Methods
 ### Data Preprocessing
-- Initially perform PCA to reduce dimensionality of dataset and extract the most relevant features that maximize variance in the data.
-Depending on how much of the available Spotify we deem as relevant, we will also perform incremental
+- Initially perform PCA (or incremental) to reduce dimensionality of dataset and extract the most relevant features that maximize variance in the data.
-- Normalized data and split into training and testing sets (8:2) for cross validation.
+- Normalize data and split into training and testing sets (8:2) for cross validation.
 The validation set will be a subset of the training set.

 ### Supervised Methods
 - K-nearest neighbors as a starting point for classification of smaller samples of our dataset, but we anticipate scaling it will be impractical for the entire dataset.
 - Support vector machine has been one of the most ubiquitous classifiers for music classification.
 As SVMs are a binary classifier, we will utilize a radial basis function (RBF) kernel to enlarge the feature space.
-- Gaussian naïve bayes, random forest, decision tree
+- Gaussian naïve bayes, random forest, decision trees

 ### Unsupervised Methods
 - Agglomerative clustering, k-means
-- Neural networks (this might a bit too ambitious)
+- Neural networks (eg: CNN)

 Our initial data exploration will establish baseline models and later transition to higher-performance models.
 We anticipate that non-linear models such as boosting trees (XGBoost) or neural networks will outperform linear models.

 ## Potential Results and Discussion
-There will definitely be some quantitative measurement of accuracy that will be used in our metrics.
-We have a few options:
+Quantitative evaluation metrics for our model include:

-One is simply the accuracy score.
-We want to measure how accurate we are in predicting whether a list of songs ends up in the top 200 trending or not.
+Accuracy score as we are predicting whether a list of songs ends up in the top 200 trending or not.

 Another viable option that might produce smoother results would be using R^2 score.
-Instead of just a binary label, we can attribute song’s with an actual ranking from 1-200 or even to beyond 200.
+Instead of just a binary label, we can attribute songs with an actual ranking from 1-200 or even to beyond 200.
 This would give us a better measure of how close our predictions were to their actual rankings.

-Alternative metrics we will explore include NPV, specificity, and AUC.
+Alternative metrics we will explore include NPV, specificity, F1 score, and AUC.

 ## References
 [1] Pham, J., Kyauk, E., & Park, E. (2016).
 Predicting song popularity.
 Dept. Comput.
 Sci., Stanford Univ., Stanford, CA, USA, Tech.
 Rep, 26.